iRobotEducation/create3_docs/docs/setup/navqplus.md

 passwd
 ```

-## Connecting to iRobot Create 3
+## Connecting to iRobot® Create® 3
-Once you have set up your NavQPlus to connect to your local WiFi network, you can now connect it to the iRobot Create 3.
-Simply connect a USB-C® cable between NavQPlus's centermost (USB 2) USB-C® port and the USB-C® port internal to the iRobot Create 3.
-Your NavQPlus and iRobot Create 3 will now be communicating over CycloneDDS for ROS2!
+Once you have set up your NavQPlus to connect to your local WiFi network, you can now connect it to the iRobot® Create® 3.
+Simply connect a USB-C® cable between NavQPlus's centermost (USB 2) USB-C® port and the USB-C® port internal to the iRobot® Create® 3.
+Your NavQPlus and iRobot® Create® 3 will now be communicating over CycloneDDS for ROS2!
 SSH into your NavQPlus over WiFi by running:

 ```
 ssh <your-username>@imx8mpnavq.local